How to Become a Heavy or Tractor-trailer Truck Driver

-Heavy and tractor-trailer truck drivers usually have a high school diploma and 2 years of related work experience.
-They must have a Commercial Driver’s License (CDL).
+Heavy and tractor-trailer truck drivers usually have a high school diploma and attend a professional truck driving school.
+They must have a commercial driver’s license (CDL).

-All long-haul truck drivers must have a Commercial Driver’s License (CDL).
-Qualifications for obtaining a CDL vary by state but generally include passing both a knowledge and driving test.
+All long-haul truck drivers must have a commercial driver’s license (CDL).
+Qualifications for obtaining a CDL vary by state but generally include passing both a knowledge test and a driving test.
 States have the right to refuse to issue a CDL to anyone who has had a CDL suspended by another state.

 Hand–eye coordination.
-Drivers of heavy trucks and tractor-trailers must be able to coordinate their legs, hands, and eyes together well to always be aware of the situation around them and to drive such a heavy vehicle safely.
+Drivers of heavy trucks and tractor-trailers must be able to coordinate their legs, hands, and eyes simultaneously so that they will react appropriately to the situation around them and drive the vehicle safely.

 Visual ability.
 Truck drivers must be able to pass vision tests.
 Federal regulations require a driver to have at least 20/40 vision with a 70-degree field of vision in each eye and the ability to distinguish the colors on a traffic light.